 The diagnosis of Gram-negative bacterial enteric infection is established through cultures of stool and blood.
 Because incidence of bacteremia associated with Salmonella gastroenteritis is high in HIV-infected individuals, particularly those with advanced disease, blood cultures should be obtained from any patient with diarrhea and fever.
 For shigellosis, blood cultures may be helpful but are less likely to be positive than in salmonellosis.

-A stool sample for C. difficile toxin or polymerase chain reaction assay should be routinely performed for patients who have recently or are currently receiving antibiotics (including antimicrobial prophylaxis) or cancer chemotherapy, those who have been hospitalized in the past 4 to 6 weeks (or are currently hospitalized), those who reside in a long-term care facility, those with CD4 counts <200 cells/mm3, those taking acid-suppressive medications, and those with moderate-to-severe community-acquired diarrhea.19 The most commonly used toxin tests are enzyme immunoassays that suffer from low sensitivity.
-Polymerase chain reaction assays or glutamate dehydrogenase antigen enzyme immoassays (that must be combined with a second confirmatory test) have a high negative predictive value but may more likely detect asymptomatic colonization.
+A stool sample for C. difficile toxin or polymerase chain reaction (PCR) assay should be routinely performed for patients with diarrhea who have recently or are currently receiving antibiotics (including antimicrobial prophylaxis) or cancer chemotherapy, those who have been hospitalized in the past 4 to 6 weeks (or are currently hospitalized), those who reside in a long-term care facility, those with CD4 counts <200 cells/mm3, those taking acid-suppressive medications, and those with moderate-to-severe community-acquired diarrhea.20 The most commonly used toxin tests are enzyme immunoassays that suffer from low sensitivity.
+PCR assays or glutamate dehydrogenase antigen enzyme immunoassays (which must be combined with a second confirmatory test for stool toxin) are recommended for testing.21 However, only diarrheal stool samples should be tested for C. difficile to limit detection of asymptomatic colonization.
 Regardless of the test used, the diagnosis of CDI can only be made through careful selection of the correct population to test and a correlation of clinical and laboratory findings.

 Endoscopy generally should be reserved for patients in whom stool culture, microscopy, C. difficile toxin assay, and blood culture fail to reveal an etiology or in whom treatment for an established diagnosis fails.
-Endoscopy with biopsy may be required for diagnosing etiologies other than bacterial enteric infections, including cryptosporidiosis, microsporidiosis, cytomegalovirus or Mycobacterium avium complex gastroenteritis, and noninfectious causes of GI symptoms.
+Endoscopy with biopsy may be required for diagnosing etiologies other than bacterial enteric infections, including cryptosporidiosis, microsporidiosis, cytomegalovirus or MAC gastroenteritis, and noninfectious causes of GI symptoms.

-Clinicians should remain alert to the possibility of sexually transmitted disease.
+Clinicians should remain alert to the possibility of sexually transmitted disease (STD).
 Some sexually transmitted rectal infections (such as proctitis due to lymphogranuloma venereum or Neisseria gonorrhoeae) can produce symptoms similar to those seen with colitis due to Salmonella, Shigella, and Campylobacter spp.
-In patients with symptoms of proctitis or colitis, if stool cultures fail to yield enteric bacterial pathogens, diagnostic evaluation for sexually transmitted diseases with anoscopy, culture, and biopsy should be considered.
+In patients with symptoms of proctitis or colitis, if stool cultures fail to yield enteric bacterial pathogens, diagnostic evaluation for STDs with anoscopy, culture, and biopsy should be considered.

 Antimicrobial prophylaxis to prevent bacterial enteric illness usually is not recommended, including for travelers (AIII).
 Prophylactic antimicrobial treatment can elicit adverse reactions, promote the emergence of resistant organisms, and increase risk of CDI.
 In rare cases, however, antimicrobial prophylaxis with fluoroquinolones or rifaximin can be considered, such as for immunosuppressed travelers, depending on their level of immunosuppression, the region of travel, and the trip’s duration (CIII).
 For pregnant women and patients already taking trimethoprim-sulfamethoxazole (TMP-SMX) (such as for Pneumocystis jirovecii pneumonia prophylaxis), TMP-SMX may offer limited protection against travelers’ diarrhea as an alternative to fluoroquinolones or rifaximin (BIII).
 Risk of toxicity should be considered before prophylaxis with TMP-SMX is initiated solely because of travel.

 Diarrhea is one of the most common illnesses affecting international travelers.
 Antimicrobial resistance among enteric bacterial pathogens outside the United States is an important public health problem.
-For example, in 2007, 85% of C. jejuni isolates in Southeast Asia were reported as fluoroquinolone resistant.22 Clinicians should consider the possibility of a resistant infection when prescribing empiric therapy for HIV-infected travelers who experience diarrhea while traveling or upon returning to the United States.
+For example, in 2007, 85% of Campylobacter jejuni isolates in Southeast Asia were reported as fluoroquinolone resistant.24 Clinicians should consider the possibility of a resistant infection when prescribing empiric therapy for HIV-infected travelers who experience diarrhea while traveling or upon returning to the United States.25

 Immunocompetent hosts who are not HIV-infected often do not require treatment for Salmonella gastroenteritis, as the condition is usually self-limited and treatment may prolong the carrier state.
-In contrast, most specialists recommend treating Salmonella infections in HIV-infected patients (AIII), although no clinical trials have compared antimicrobial therapy with placebo.
-Notably, HIV infection increases the risk of Salmonella bacteremia 20- to 100-fold and mortality as much as 7-fold compared with that in patients who are not HIV-infected.1,23
+In contrast, all HIV-infected patients with salmonellosis should be treated (AIII), although no clinical trials have compared antimicrobial therapy with placebo.
+Notably, HIV infection increases the risk of Salmonella bacteremia 20- to 100-fold and mortality as much as 7-fold compared with that in patients who are not HIV-infected.1,26

-Therapy for Shigella infections is recommended both to shorten the duration of illness and to possibly prevent spread of the infection to others (AIII).24 The recommended treatment is with a fluoroquinolone, preferably ciprofloxacin, for 7 to 10 days (AIII).
-Depending on antibiotic susceptibilities, alternative agents might include TMP-SMX (7–10 days) or azithromycin (5 days) (BIII).
-Azithromycin has not been evaluated in HIV-infected patients with shigellosis, and the therapy suggested is extrapolated from limited data in immunocompetent hosts.27 Treatment for patients with Shigella bacteremia is less well defined, but extending treatment to at least 14 days is reasonable (BIII).
+Therapy for Shigella infections is recommended both to shorten the duration of illness and to possibly prevent spread of the infection to others (AIII).27 The recommended treatment for shigellosis is with a fluoroquinolone, preferably ciprofloxacin, for 7 to 10 days (AIII).
+However, ciprofloxacin-resistant S. sonnei has been reported in the United States and is associated with international travel, homelessness and MSM; ciprofloxacin-resistant shigellosis among MSM appears to be acquired predominantly within the United States, rather than during travel.25 Depending on antibiotic susceptibilities, alternative agents might include TMP-SMX (7–10 days) or azithromycin (5 days) (BIII).
+Azithromycin has not been evaluated in HIV-infected patients with shigellosis, and the therapy suggested is extrapolated from limited data in immunocompetent hosts.30 Recently, Shigella spp. with reduced susceptibility to azithromycin in HIV-infected MSM have been reported.31,32 Treatment for patients with Shigella bacteremia is less well defined, but extending treatment to at least 14 days is reasonable (BIII).
 Azithromycin is not recommended for treatment of Shigella spp. bacteremia (AIII).
 Chronic suppressive or maintenance therapy is not recommended for first-time Shigella infections (BIII).
-Recurrent infections can occur, particularly in persons with CD4 counts < 200 cells/mm3, in which case extending antimicrobial therapy for up to 6 weeks is reasonable (BIII).
+Recurrent infections can occur, particularly in individuals with CD4 counts <200 cells/mm3, in which case extending antimicrobial therapy for up to 6 weeks is reasonable (BIII).
 As with Salmonella infections, suppression of HIV replication with ART is expected to decrease the risk of recurrent shigellosis.

 Special Considerations with Regard to Starting ART

-ART initiation should follow standard guidelines, the presence of a diarrheal illness is relevant only in terms of a patient’s ability to ingest and absorb ART.
-If recurrent enteric infections are documented and/or Salmonella bacteremia occurs, prompt initiation of ART should be considered regardless of CD4 count; i.e., the presence of an enteric infection should not delay ART initiation (BIII).
+ART initiation should follow standard guidelines.
+The presence of a diarrheal illness is relevant only in terms of a patient’s ability to ingest and absorb ART.
+Prompt initiation of ART should be considered regardless of CD4 count; i.e., the presence of an enteric infection should not delay ART initiation (BIII).

 Monitoring of Response to Therapy and Adverse Events (Including IRIS)